 Child custody battles usually represent the most sensitive and critical part of finalizing a divorce.
 Couples who can't agree on child custody are usually willing to fight hard in court for an arrangement they find favorable.
 What many of these clients don't anticipate is that these conflicts prompt the court to take a long and hard look at their family and at their personal behavior.
 Some of this behavior tends to hurt the parent's chances of petitioning for a custody arrangement they would prefer.
-Let's take a look some of the most common mistakes parents make when going into a protracted custody battle:
+Let's take a look at some of the most common mistakes parents make when going into a protracted custody battle:

 Making Parenting Decisions by Yourself